kent-map/kent/projects/dover-at-night/README.md

 Dover has been the source of inspiration for writers over the centuries - with its white cliffs, beach and harbour, its magnificent castle, ferry boats and throng of visitors.
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/6/6b/Anonymous_-_The_Beach_at_Dover_-_B1977.14.1638_-_Yale_Center_for_British_Art.jpg" label="The Beach at Dover" attribution="Yale Center for British Art">

 Sailors and their lovers are the subject of 18th century ballads about the town. _The Seaman of Dover_ (c.1755), for example, is a tale of Henry, a poor sailor, and Ruth, a squire's daughter from Sandwich.
 When Ruth's parents forbid her to marry Henry, he sails to Spain, where he marries a rich Spanish lady.
 In the meantime, Ruth runs away from home, dressed as a sailor, and searches for Henry whom she eventually espies walking along with his rich wife.
+<br><br>
 When Henry's wife suddenly dies, Ruth reveals herself to Henry and they decide to return to England.
 Now impressed by Henry's wealth, Ruth's parents regret their decision to turn him away.
 He and Ruth, who has hidden her identity from her parent, invite them to their wedding and it is only when they spot a tell-tale mole on the bride that they realise that the woman dressed in a garment of gold is in fact Ruth.
 All ends well with seven days of feasting and bell-ringing.
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/c/cb/View_of_Dover%2C_with_fishing_vessels_RMG_PU8795.jpg" label="View of Dover with fishing vessels c.1800" attribution="Nicholas Pocock, Public domain, via Wikimedia Commons">

 In _Buxom Nan of Dover_ (1795) Dick of Dover, toasts his sweetheart Nan who often ran to meet him 'with straw-hat and pink streamers flowing'.
 He challenges his mess-mates to find a better woman 'of all the wenches whatsomever... so true, so kind, so clever, sweet, trim and neat, as Buxom Nan'.